Andorra national football team: History

-For their first World Cup qualifying campaign, Andorra were drawn in a group with Cyprus, Estonia, Ireland, the Netherlands and Portugal.
+In the 2002 World Cup qualifiers, Andorra's first world cup qualification round, they were drawn in a group with Cyprus, Estonia, Ireland, the Netherlands and Portugal.
 They lost their opening match 1–0 to Estonia.
 In the next game, they lost 3–2 to Cyprus but scored their first World Cup qualifying goals.
 They were again defeated by Estonia, this time 2–1.
 They lost all their matches and their only away goal was in a 3–1 loss against Ireland.
 Their worst defeat was 7–1 to Portugal on a neutral ground in Lleida, Spain.
 Andorra finished the campaign with no points and conceded 36 goals in ten matches.

 In the team's qualification campaign for UEFA Euro 2004 they again lost every game.
 They scored their only goal in a 2–1 away loss to Bulgaria.
 In this competition the scores were closer than before as they lost 3–0 to Bulgaria, Croatia and Belgium, 2–0 twice to Estonia, 2–0 to Croatia and 1–0 to Belgium.